GaloisInc/saw-training/Glossary.rst

   Cryptol
     A specification language for algorithms.
 Used as the notation for :term:`SAWCore` in :term:`SAWScript`.

+  proof maintenance
+    The process of keeping verification artifacts, such as specifications and proofs, up to date with changes in a software system over time.

   SAWCore
     The internal representation for programs in SAW.